-There’s nothing more exhilarating than taking these awesome top 3 biking trails in India to explore some of the most scenic Himalayan routes that the country has on offer
+There’s nothing more exhilarating than taking these awesome top 3 biking trails in India to explore some of the most scenic Himalayan and Western Ghats routes that the country has on offer.

 The Himalayan bulbul is a species of songbird that resides in the great Himalayan regions of India.
 One can hear its mating call on a particularly bright and cold day, sitting amorously atop vibrantly coloured rhododendrons.
 Now, imagine biking past its sweet call, against the backdrop of the majestic Himalayas that have stood since the beginning of time.